-This Chapter presents an Executive Summary of EPO priorities and objectives for 2017-18.
-Broader context for these priorities is provided in the Chapters that follow.
-Groups are encouraged to consult this summary when formulating their 2017-18 MoU plans.
-Groups are also welcome to contact the EPO Chair or relevant member(s) of the EPO Committee (see 1.3 for names and contact details) to discuss their plans.
+This document presents an Executive Summary of EPO priorities and objectives for 2018-19.
+Broader context for these priorities will be provided in the subsequent chapter.
+LSC Groups are encouraged to consult this Executive Summary when formulating their 2018-19 MoU plans.
+Groups are also welcome to contact the EPO Chair or relevant member(s) of the EPO Committee (see 1.4 for names and contact details) to discuss their plans.